 Cromwell has appointed some related entities to provide services to the Trust.
 Like Cromwell, those related entities are all wholly owned subsidiaries of the Cromwell Property Group.
 They include Cromwell Property Services Pty Ltd (which provides property, facility management and leasing services to the Trust), Cromwell Project & Technical Solutions Pty Ltd (which provides project management services to the Trust in relation to the direct property assets), Cromwell Capital Pty Ltd (which provides finance arrangement services to the Trust) and Cromwell Operations Pty Ltd (which provides accounting and other administrative services to the Trust).
 Cromwell Property Services Pty Ltd is paid approximately \$590,000 per annum in fees and Cromwell Operations Pty Ltd is paid approximately \$55,000 per annum.
-Cromwell Project & Technical Solutions Pty Ltd was paid approximately \$5,900 for the 2016 financial year and Cromwell Capital Pty Ltd did not receive any fees during the 2016 financial year.
+Cromwell Project & Technical Solutions Pty Ltd and Cromwell Capital Pty Ltd did not receive any fees for the six-month period ending 31 December 2016.
 Related party arrangements are reviewed annually and are entered into on arm's length terms.
 For further information, please refer to Section 1.8 of the PDS (regarding the related party arrangements that related to the Trust) and Section 4.2.3 of the PDS (regarding fees paid to Cromwell and its related parties for services provided to the Trust).